nextgis/docs_data/source/power_bi_map.rst

 How to load vector layer into Microsoft Power BI
 ===========================

-* `Order data <https://data.nextgis.com/en/>`_ for your area of interest, e.g. in GeoJSON format.
+* `Order data <https://data.nextgis.com/en/>`_ for your area of interest, e.g. in GeoJSON (QGIS) format.
-* Wait for email with download link, download and unpack archive with data.
+* Wait for an email with the download link.
+Download and unpack the data.
 * Convert target layer to TopoJSON format.
-For conversion you can use any online converter, for example, `MapShaper <https://mapshaper.org/>`_.
+For the conversion you can use any online converter, for example, `MapShaper <https://mapshaper.org/>`_.
 * First you should activate Shape map visual.
 Select "File" > "Options and settings" > "Options".
 In pop-up window select "Preview features" from the left list and then check the box next to "Shape map visual".
 Press "OK".

 .. figure:: _static/power_bi_map1.png